"Siegel Law Group Website Banner," "www.4overtimelaw.comwww.4overtimelaw.com/wp-content/uploads/2024/04/Website-Banner.jpg"

 LinkedIn

 The Siegel Law Group and its unpaid overtime lawyers represent employees in overtime wage lawsuits.
 In fact, all we do is pursue unpaid overtime wages for employees.
 This dedication has allowed us to recover over $60 million in unpaid overtime damages for employees we have represented over the last ten years.
+We file unpaid overtime lawsuits for employees to recover unpaid overtime and additional penalties available under state and federal law.
+If your employer failed to properly pay for your work, you may have the right to recover your unpaid overtime and additional damages.
+Contact on of our unpaid overtime attorneys to evaluate your case free of charge.

 State and federal overtime laws are complex.
 Employers often take advantage of this complexity to deny employees overtime pay.
 For example, an employee who works 30 hours one week and 50 hours the next week is owed 10 hours of overtime for the second week.
 If his employer averaged his hours over two weeks, the employee would be deprived of 10 hours of overtime pay.
+Many employers engage in averaging the hours worked by employees over two-week periods to illegally deny overtime pay.
+Here are some other common overtime violations we see in our practice:

 • Employers who misclassify employees as exempt from overtime (salary requirement): Effective July 1, 2024, the Department of Labor will raise the salary level to qualify for overtime exemptions from $684 to $844 per week.
 If an employee does not make this amount, he does not qualify for the exemption.